 - Why would someone buy your product/service?

-- What kind of location do you need in terms of type of neighbourhood, traffic count, nearby firms, etc.
+- What kind of location do you need in terms of the type of neighbourhood, traffic count, nearby firms, etc.

 - List your products/services suppliers.